wasatch-fed/dhs-saml-okta-starter/README.md

   http://localhost:3000/auth/meta

   Make sure to add config folder in the root directory of project and store cert and private key, refer saml.strategy.ts

+## OKTA Authentication Process

+  DHS OKTA will generate a 509 certificate with an entity Id and IDP entry point.
+Please ensure that the application callback URL is passed, as it will be called after a successful authentication request.
+A SAML response will then be generated with user information.